Matthew Bogenschutz, Ph.D.

 B.S., University of Illinois at Urbana-Champaign

 Matthew Bogenschutz’s research centers on the policies and practices that support community living for people with disabilities, with a particular focus on workforce development for direct support professionals, social inclusion of people with disabilities in their communities and the effects of policy change on outcomes for individuals with disabilities.
-His current work, federally funded through the Administration on Intellectual and Developmental Disabilities, integrates data on support needs, Medicaid expenditures and personal outcomes for people with intellectual and developmental disabilities to develop a picture of how program costs translate to life outcomes for people in this population.
+His current work, federally funded through the National Institutes on Disability, Independent Living, and Rehabilitation Research, integrates data on support needs, Medicaid expenditures and personal outcomes for people with intellectual and developmental disabilities to develop a picture of how program costs translate to life outcomes for people in this population.
 Much of his current research is conducted in collaboration with the Partnership for People with Disabilities, Virginia’s University Center for Excellence in Developmental Disabilities.

 Bogenschutz had over 10 years of experience in the field, managing residential facilities for individuals with disabilities and as a mental health clinician.